Austin Drug Possession Lawyer

 Possession of a Controlled Substance in Texas

-Erskine Law handles a full range of drug charges, from possession of a controlled substance in Texas (such as marijuana), to serious felony drug cases like possession of a controlled substance with intent to distribute.
-Based in Austin, we are familiar with each prosecutor’s office in the Central Texas area, and have offices in Travis, Hays and Williamson Counties.
+Law Maverick handles a full range of drug charges, from possession of a controlled substance in Texas (such as marijuana), to serious felony drug cases like possession of a controlled substance with intent to distribute.
+Based in Austin, Law Maverick is familiar with each prosecutor’s office in the Central Texas area, and have offices in Travis, Hays and Williamson Counties.

-If you’ve been arrested for a drug charge and are in need of an experienced Austin Drug Attorney for possession of a controlled substance in Texas, contact Erskine Law today.
+If you’ve been arrested for a drug charge and are in need of an experienced Austin Drug Attorney for possession of a controlled substance in Texas, contact Law Maverick today.

-Every day, law enforcement officers overreach and intervene in our private lives and private choices.
+Every day, law enforcement officers overreach and intervene in people’s private lives and private choices.
 And in many cases law enforcement charges good people for drug crimes they did not commit.

 Despite the fact that someone may be innocent of a drug crime allegation, there can be numerous forms of severe penalties for those who choose not to fight and instead take a plea deal.
-When you contact Erskine Law, you will be provided with the assistance that you need to help fight the government’s allegations.
+When you contact Law Maverick, you will be provided with the assistance that you need to help fight the government’s allegations.

 There are many drug crimes that fall under the umbrella of possession of a controlled substance offenses.
 An arrest for possession of controlled substances requires the assistance of a drug lawyer who is familiar with the drug laws in Texas.
 The Texas Health and Safety Code classifies drugs according to penalty groups.
 The punishment range for each penalty group is also set out by the Texas Health and Safety Code.